Frequently Asked Questions

 Do inmates receive pay for work performed during incarceration?

-Those inmates having institutional job assignments are paid up to $20 per month.
-A very limited number of inmates having special skills and/or assigned to special projects may receive more while inmates assigned to Oklahoma Correctional Industries (OCI) are paid slightly more.
-Paying inmates is serves as an incentive to perform well and it ensures that the inmate has money to purchase personal items of their choice from the canteen.
+Inmates with institutional job assignments are paid up to $20 per month.
+Inmates with special skills and good behavior may receive more pay working for Oklahoma Correctional Industries.
+Paying inmates is as an incentive to perform well and ensures they have money to purchase personal items from the canteen.

 Do any jobs/services performed by inmates take away job opportunities from citizens?